SalomePlatform/top_ii_vol/man/Readme.md

 ## Running top-ii-vol

-If the compilation went successful you should have three tools at your disposal `top-ii-vol-ParMesher` , `top-ii-vol-Mesher` ,  `top-ii-vol-PreProc`, `top-ii-vol-Part`, and `top-ii-vol-DistMesher`.
+If the compilation went successful you should have three tools at your disposal `top-ii-vol-ParMesher`, `top-ii-vol-Mesher`,  `top-ii-vol-PreProc`, and `top-ii-vol-DistMesher`.
 These tools can be worked with command line inputs.
 And these tools should be present in `$HOME/top-ii-vol/bin` folder.

 ##### How to use top-ii-vol-PreProc ?